SalieriC/SWIM/documentation/CUB Setup.md

 Click save just to be sure and close the window.
 You are almost done.

 ## Condition Lab Settings
 Navigate to the game settings (the gears icon in the right sidebar) and click on "Condition Lab".
 Here comes the easy part: Click on "import" at the top of the window.
-Choose the "cub-swade-condition-map.json" file in `modules/swim/assets/imports/` and import it.
+Choose the "cub-swade-condition-map.json" file in `modules/swim/assets/imports/` and import it (you can download it from this repo if you can't select the file on the server).
 If you have the core rules activated before importing most conditions will be linked already.
 This is not required though, but highly recommended if you own the core rules module.
 Now the Condition Lab should look like this:
 <p align="center"> <img src="https://github.com/SalieriC/SWADE-Immersive-Macros/blob/main/img/cub_setup/CUBConditionLab1.jpg?raw=true"> </p>
 Now you need to set up the triggers.
 Remember the conditions from above?
 They are Shaken, Distracted, Vulnerable, Stunned, Entangled and Bound.